Neutrons (album)

 Neutrons is the second studio album by the jazz band DK3.
 It was released in 1997 through Quarterstick Records.

 Critical reception

-The Chicago Tribune wrote that the album "has an urban, sometimes bleak film noir undertow ... the frenetic free jazz interplay between all members of the combo lift this CD a notch above previous outings."
+The Chicago Tribune wrote that the album "has an urban, sometimes bleak film noir undertow... the frenetic free jazz interplay between all members of the combo lifts this CD a notch above previous outings."
 Ox-Fanzine called the album "dark, cacophonic city music for an imaginary city film."
 CMJ New Music Monthly wrote that Neutrons "has a consistent tension despite its dynamic range."